-Thrombocytopenia means a decreased number of platelets (also called thrombocytes).
-Platelets are produced by megakaryocyte cells in the bone marrow and are necessary to help blood clot.
-Anytime a blood vessel is damaged and begins leaking blood, the odd shaped and sticky platelets clump together to plug the leak and prevent ongoing blood loss.
-Without a sufficient number of platelets, we would quickly bleed to death.
+Thrombocytopenia means a decreased number of platelets (thrombocytes).
+Platelets are necessary to help the blood to clot.
+Anytime a blood vessel is damaged and leaks blood, the odd-shaped and sticky platelets clump together to plug the leak and prevent ongoing blood loss.
+Without enough platelets, we would quickly bleed to death.

-Thrombocytopenia can occur in HIV-positive people for a variety of reasons.
-First, it is known that HIV can infect megakaryocytes, which means that HIV itself can cause this condition.
-Second, certain drugs used to treat HIV/AIDS that can damage the bone marrow (e.g., some nucleoside reverse transcriptase inhibitors) and certain AIDS-related conditions (e.g., lymphoma and MAC), can result in decreased platelet production.
-Third, antibodies produced by the immune system can target healthy platelets in the body (a condition called immune thrombocytopenic pupura [ITP]).
-These antibodies are known as autoantibodies, as they are attacking the "self", and signal the spleen to destroy and remove the platelets from the body.
+Thrombocytopenia can occur in people with HIV for many reasons.
+First, HIV can infect the bone marrow cells that create platelets, which means that HIV itself can cause this condition.
+Second, some drugs used to treat HIV and opportunistic infections can damage bone marrow, resulting in fewer platelets.
+Third, our own antibodies sometimes target healthy platelets and results in a condition called immune thrombocytopenic pupura, or ITP.
+(These antibodies are known as autoantibodies, as they are attacking the “self,” and signal the spleen to destroy and remove the platelets from the body.)

-A normal platelet count is between 150,000 and 400,000 platelets per cubic milliliter of blood.
-In severe cases of thrombocytopenia, the platelet count can be close to zero.
-In mild cases, the platelet count is between 100,000 and 150,000.
-If the platelet count falls below 30,000, the risk of uncontrolled bleeding is high, including blood leakage in the brain (cerebral hemorrhage) that can lead to a stroke.
+A normal platelet count is between 150,000–400,000 platelets per cubic milliliter of blood.
+In mild cases of thrombocytopenia, the count is between 100,000–150,000.
+In severe cases, the count can be close to zero.
+If the platelet count falls below 30,000, the risk of uncontrolled bleeding is high and could be life-threatening.

 Platelets also carry serotonin and L-tryptophan, two substances involved in sleep/wake cycles, appetite, and mood regulation.